lino-framework/book/docs/specs/checkdata.rst

 >>> call_command('checkdata')
 Found 5 and fixed 0 data problems in Calendar entries.
-Done 6 checkers, found 5 and fixed 0 problems.
+Done 18 checks, found 5 and fixed 0 problems.

 You can see the list of all available checkers also from the command line using::